electrocucaracha/krd/docs/src/bare_metal_provisioning.rst

 **Deploying KRD services**

-Finally, the KRD provisioning process can be started through the use of *krd_command.sh* bash script.
-The output of this script is collected in the *krd_${krd_action}.log* file for future reference.
+Once configuration is complete, the KRD provisioning process can be started by running the *krd_command.sh* script.
+Logs are saved to *krd_${krd_action}.log* for future reference.

 .. code-block:: bash